-In addition, the R-squares3 of all stress testing regressions are reported in "Rsquare.txt".
-Results in Figure 32 show that WTI Crude spot price and US GDP growth rate together have the highest explanatory power for Stock Index Return among the common risk
+In addition, the R-squares of all stress testing regressions are reported in "Rsquare.txt".
+Results in Figure 32 show that WTI Crude spot price and US GDP growth rate together have the highest explanatory power for Stock Index Return among the common risk factors.
+For the sector-average firm-specific variables, the R-square for M/B is the highest for Energy sector.

-3 The R-squares are calculated in the normal way instead of that in the original methodology paper by Duan, Miao and Wang (2014), "Stress Testing with a Bottom-Up Corporate Default Prediction Model," National University of Singapore working paper.
+&lt;sup>3 The R-squares are calculated in the normal way instead of that in Duan et al (2012).
 In addition, when there are insufficient data (less than 5 firms or less than 3 years of data) in the specific economy-sector, the aggregation group-sector mean is used as a substitution.
-For details, please refer to BuDA White Paper v3.3.1 page 27.
+For details, please refer to BuDA White Paper v3.3.2 page 27.